KalebClark/InfoWindow/README.md

 ## Configuration
 You will need to configure a few things such as API Keys and location.
 Copy config.json-sample to config.json.
 Edit config.json to add your api keys and other information.

+## Optional: Increase lifetime of your SD-Card
+If you want to increase the lifetime of the SD-Card, add the following line to `/etc/fstab` and reboot:

+`tmpfs    /tmp    tmpfs    defaults,noatime,nosuid,size=100m    0 0`

+With this line, the `/tmp` folder will be held in RAM and will not be written to the SD-Card.

 ### General
 * rotation: 0 - This is the rotation of the display in degrees.
 Leave at zero if you use it as a desktop display.
 Change